Kelocker/venvat/README.md

 ```

 ### Specifying a Custom Virtual Environment
-If your virtual environment is named differently than the default `venv`, or if you wish to activate a different one, you can specify it directly:
+If your virtual environment is not named `venv`, you will need to configure it the first time you use `venvat`:

 ```
 venvat --venv your-env-name